Bride Tips, Info For Our Brides

 I think the biggest misconception when it comes to putting a timeline together is how much time is actually needed.

 My photography packages begin with a minimum coverage of 8 hours.
 I don’t think it is possible to fully document a wedding day the way I would like to and the way I think every bride deserves in less than 8 hours.
 I used to offer 6-hour packages, and I just don’t think it is enough time.
 The only exception to this would be an elopement.
+Those who are planning a wedding should scout various wedding venues Flagstaff to find one that will match your motif or theme.

 Even with 8 hours, I think that is the bare minimum amount of coverage that will be needed.